kalebheitzman/jquery-countdown/readme.md

 ## Usage

-Simple: Use the countdown() method on a div with a data-countdown attribute.
+Simple: Use the .countdown() method on a div with a data-countdown attribute.

 ````
-<div id="countdown" data-countdown="January 1, 2020 15:00:00"></div>
+<div id="countdown" data-countdown="January 01, 2020 15:00:00"></div>
 ````

 ````
 $('#countdown').countdown();
 ````

-Advanced: Use the countdown() method on a div and pass a repeating schedule of events
+Advanced: Use the .countdown() method on a div and pass a repeating schedule of events.

 ````
 <div id="countdown"></div>